by Carlos Tkacz

 Introduction

 Let me start by stating what is perhaps obvious: the Rocklands is a special place.
 And I mean that in almost every way.
 The climbing is some of the best in the world, maybe even the absolute best.
-The formations you will see there that you will get to climb on, the colors and the shapes and swirls, are unlike anything this side of a Dr. Suess book.
+The formations you will see there, that you will get to climb on, the colors and the shapes and swirls, are unlike anything this side of a Dr. Suess book.
 The landscape is stunning.
 Incredible blue skies during the day, punctuated with short bouts of rain that send the most vibrant rainbows arcing through the sky, are matched in beauty only by the dusty Milky Way spanning from horizon to horizon every moonless night.
+The hang is ridiculously easy and peaceful, with accommodations of every comfort level and all the usual comforts like wifi, restaurants, a pub, and a full-service supermarket, the Cederberg feels and is a place removed from the troubles of the world.
+I have travelled all over the world, both for climbing and just for the sake of traveling; The Rocklands is the only place I have returned to more than once.

 History